arhohuttunen/arhohuttunen.com/content/post/junit-5-parameterized-tests/index.md

 ## Overview

-Parameterized tests make it possible to run same test multiple times with different arguments.
-This way you can quickly verify multiple conditions without having to manually write a test for each case.
+Parameterized tests make it possible to run the same test multiple times with different arguments.
+This way, you can quickly verify various conditions without writing a test for each case.

 We can write JUnit 5 parameterized tests just like regular JUnit 5 tests but have to use the `@ParameterizedTest` annotation instead.
 We will also have to declare an argument source for the test.
-These argument sources are declared with different argument source annotations.
+We declare these argument sources with different argument source annotations.

 ## Do you only need one argument?